GITMCode/GITM/srcDoc/set_inputs.md

     f107  (real)
     f107a (real - 81 day average of f107)

+### ELECTRODYNAMICS

+Sets the sources for, and the time for updating, the high-latitude (and low-latitude) electrodynamic drivers, such as the potential and the aurora.

+See [the electrodynamics page](internals/electrodynamics.md) for more details

+    #ELECTRODYNAMICS
+    AuroralModel     [fta], fre, pem, ovation, hpi/ihp, amie, etc.
+    DtAurora    (real, seconds [60.0])
+    PotentialModel   [weimer05], hepmay, amie, etc.
+    DtPotential (real, seconds [60.0])'

 ### HPI

 This sets the hemispheric power of the aurora.
 Typical it ranges from